-Europe: British politics, culture & thought since 1760; Popular culture, politics & political social thought; European cultural & intellectual history
+Europe: British politics, culture, and thought since 1760; the British empire; global history; European cultural and intellectual history

-Stuart Semmel teaches British history since the eighteenth century, giving particular attention to political, cultural, and intellectual history.
 He received his A.B. and Ph.D. from Harvard University.
-His book Napoleon and the British (Yale, 2004), shortlisted for the Longman/History Today Book of the Year prize, considers how Napoleon Bonaparte was used in British political argument and political culture.
-He has published articles on subjects including tourism and radical politics.
-His current book project examines an early nineteenth-century British woman’s career as a freelance propagandist.
+His book Napoleon and the British (Yale, 2004), shortlisted for the Longman/History Today Book of the Year prize, considers British political uses of Napoleon Bonaparte.
+Other publications include articles on tourism and radical politics.
+A current research project treats early nineteenth-century British print culture and propaganda.